 We like the Mac Studio, if you opt for the M1 Max model (the Ultra is over kill) then you can get a decent deal compared to the M1 Pro MacBook Pro.
 As long as you don’t mind buying a display to go with it.

-Those Macs might have lower prices, but if you really want a good gaming machine you are looking at much higher starting price – and that is the reason why Macs have a reputation for not being good for games.
-For the price of a Mac mini, you could get a serious Windows-based gaming PC that is better suited to gaming than almost any Mac, and with have change left over for a couple of games too.
-It’s going to take a real change in attitude and GPU availability to get Apple – and developers – to take gaming more seriously on the Mac.
+If you really want a good gaming machine you are looking at a very high starting price – and that is the reason why Macs have a reputation for not being good for games.
+For the price of a M2 Pro Mac mini, you could get a serious Windows-based gaming PC that is better suited to gaming, and still have change left over for a couple of games too.
+But, if you want a Mac that does gaming well in addition to everything else that makes a Mac great then these Macs will do the job with style.